-Designs by a Denton Corker Marshall + HDR team has been selected for an integrated health, education and research precinct for the University of Sydney and the Royal Prince Alfred Hospital.
+In June 2022, Denton Corker Marshall + HDR won the design competition for the Sydney Biomedical Accelerator, an integrated health, education and research precinct for the University of Sydney and the Royal Prince Alfred Hospital.

 To be built next to the Royal Prince Alfred Hospital on the western boundary of the university’s Camperdown campus, the facility will consist of a 36,000-square-metre precinct including laboratory research facilities and clinical learning spaces.